AntonioM4/README_Gen/README.md

-# ReadMe generator
+# README_Gen
 ## Description
-We wanted to create a project that will help us create readme files for out projects We were tired of creating a read me from scratch on every project To easily create README files without ever leaving our console We no longer need to create a README from scratch
+Creating a prompt to create an markdown file in nodeJS -To help the process of creating readme files
+-So I no longer have to copy and paste the basic template for a README for every project -Time restraints with creating readme files
-I learned how to create files with FS and how to take a user's input and use those inputs to create the responses in the file
+-I learned how to apply prompts to a given template in nodeJS
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)